openvinotoolkit/openvino/docs/optimization_guide/ptq_introduction.md

 Currently, OpenVINO provides two workflows with post-training quantization capabilities:

-* :doc:`Post-training Quantization with POT <pot_introduction>` - works with models in OpenVINO Intermediate Representation (IR) only.
+* :doc:`Post-training Quantization with NNCF <nncf_ptq_introduction>` - cross-framework solution for model optimization that provides a simple API for post-training quantization.
-* :doc:`Post-training Quantization with NNCF <nncf_ptq_introduction>` - cross-framework solution for model optimization that provides a new simple API for post-training quantization.
+* :doc:`(Deprecated) Post-training Quantization with POT <pot_introduction>` - works with models in OpenVINO Intermediate Representation (IR) only.

 @endsphinxdirective